anshulwadhawan/ABSA/README.md

 Link to paper : https://arxiv.org/abs/1903.09588

 # Description
 Utilized a BERT model for the task of Aspect Based Sentiment Analysis.
-Referred approach and code from the SOTA paper referred above and made appropriate changes:
+Referred approach and code from the SOTA paper referred above and made appropriate changes.
 Please refer to the prepareJsonLines function in evaluation.py file for inspecting the following changes :
 1. Extracted trueLabels and predictedLabels(along with scores) from results.
 2. Created JSONs with appropriate keys and values (as per the requirements), and appended to a JSONLines file.
 3. Maintained counts of correctly labelled instances in terms of aspects and their respective sentiments.